ircv3/ircv3-specifications/extensions/oper-tag.md

 The tag MUST be named `draft/oper`.
 The value of the tag, if specified, MUST identify the operator.

-The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others) and numeric replies sent on behalf of the user.
+The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others) and SHOULD be added to any numeric replies sent on behalf of the user.

 Servers supporting this capability MAY be configured to restrict visibility of this tag or its value.